1Yada Yahowah

 Returning to the first book of the Towrah, and God’s presentation of the Gan ‘Eden | Garden of Joy, we read:

-“Yahowah ( – a transliteration of YaHoWaH as instructed in His towrah – teaching regarding His hayah – existence), who is God Almighty (‘elohym – serving as 39a Ram shepherding His sheep), enabled life to sprout up and grow (tsamach – initiated and caused life to increase in variety and stature while promoting growth) from (min – out of) the ground (ha ‘adamah – the soil or earth, the feminine of ‘adam, the Hebrew word for man and red).
+“Yahowah ( – a transliteration of YaHoWaH as instructed in His towrah – teaching regarding His hayah – existence), who is God Almighty (‘elohym – serving as a Ram shepherding His sheep), enabled life to sprout up 39and grow (tsamach – initiated and caused life to increase in variety and stature while promoting growth) from (min – out of) the ground (ha ‘adamah – the soil or earth, the feminine of ‘adam, the Hebrew word for man and red).

 All kinds of (kol – many) trees (‘ets) were delightful, desirable, and pleasing (chamad – were beautiful and attractive) in their visual appearance (la mar’eh – to the eye) and were beneficial and good (wa towb – healthy and nutritious, acceptable and appropriate, pleasant and enjoyable) to eat as food (la ma’akal – to be consumed; a compound of ma – to ponder the implications of ‘akal – what we consume and are nourished by).”
 (Bare’syth / In the Beginning / Genesis 2:9 in part)